“Appropriate Approval” is approval by Dean/VP level authority.

 For federally-funded foreign air travel, travelers are required under 49 USC 40118, the “Fly America Act,” to use U. S. air carrier service and cargo transportation.
 The U. S. Government has entered into several air transport agreements that allow federally funded transportation services for travel and cargo movements to use foreign air carriers under certain circumstances.
 Further information can be found under the U. S. General Services Administration Travel Management Policy (http://www.gsa.gov).
 Information on the four Open Skies Air Transportation Agreements (U. S. Government procured transportation) may be accessed via the Department of State’s website (https://www.state.gov/civil-air-transport-agreements).

-All non-personal international travel, with the exception of travel to Alaska, Hawaii, and all off-shore U.S. territories and possessions, for faculty, staff, and students requires international travel authorization approval and the following two coverages prior to travel.
-At least twenty (20) days prior to an international trip, appropriate travel authorization forms, Notification of International Travel for Faculty/Staff or Approval of Student International Travel, must be submitted for approval to the appropriate Dean/Vice President area, Risk Management office, and International Programs Office for approval in this listed sequence.
+All non-personal foreign travel for faculty, staff, and students requires international travel authorization approval and the following two coverages prior to travel.
+At least twenty (20) days prior to a foreign trip, appropriate travel authorization forms, Notification of International Travel for Faculty/Staff or Approval of Student International Travel, must be submitted for approval to the appropriate Dean/Vice President area, Risk Management office, and International Programs Office for approval in this listed sequence.

 Students, faculty and staff from all NMSU campuses who travel abroad for University-related purposes must have travel abroad medical insurance (University-related purposes may include but are not limited to study, research, internships, service, conferences, presentations, teaching, performances or athletic competitions).

 Emergency Medical Evacuation and Repatriation for Burial Coverage

-Insurance covering the costs involved with returning a person back to the United States for medical treatment or burial services is required on all international travel.
+Insurance covering the costs involved with returning a person back to the United States for medical treatment or burial services is required on all foreign travel.

 If further information is needed regarding the needs or sources of this type of insurance, consult with a Dean/Vice President level authority and the Office of International and Border Programs.